Generalized Anxiety Disorder (GAD)

 - Signs and symptoms of anxiety can include those that are emotional or behavioral and ways of thinking that are responses to feeling as if one is in danger.

-- The similarities and differences in symptoms of anxiety in adults compared to children and adolescents depend on the diagnosis.
+- The similarities and differences in symptoms of anxiety in adults compared to children and adolescents depend on the specific diagnosis.

 - There seem to be gender differences in the expression of anxiety.

-- If a medical or mental health professional suspects that you have GAD, you will likely undergo an extensive medical interview and physical examination.
+- If a medical or mental-health professional suspects that you have GAD, you will likely undergo an extensive medical interview and physical examination.

 - Treatment of GAD usually involves some combination of lifestyle changes, psychotherapy, and/or medication.

-- As anything that is ingested carries risk of side effects, it is important for the anxiety disorder sufferer to work closely with the prescribing doctor to decide whether treatment with medications is an appropriate intervention, and if so, which medication should be administered.
+- As anything that is ingested carries the risk of side effects, it is important for the anxiety disorder sufferer to work closely with the prescribing doctor to decide whether treatment with medications is an appropriate intervention, and if so, which medication should be administered.

 - There are many possible complications associated with anxiety.